junqing-zhang/junqing-zhang.github.io/resources/wireless/how-to-learn-wifi.md

   - Wi-Fi
 ---

 Learning Wi-Fi can be quite complicated for beginners.
-Start with legacy Wi-Fi, i.e., 20 MHz OFDM with SISO, which is sufficient to understand the important Wi-Fi design.
+Wi-Fi physical layer has lots of features, including OFDM, OFDMA, MIMO and supports up to 160 MHz bandwidth.
+Start with the legacy Wi-Fi, which usually refers to 802.11a/g.
+Their physical layer is based on OFDM SISO with 20 MHz bandwidth, which is sufficient to understand the important Wi-Fi OFDM design.

 # 0. OFDM
 Reading materials: